Talleyrandb/Cloud-101/Security, identity, and access.md

  	> Create a VNet named myVNet with a subnet called functionsSubnet.
  	> Integrate your function app with myVNet by following the steps above.
  	> Ensure that your SQL Database has firewall rules allowing access from functionsSubnet.
+# Access Control
+Access control is a security technique that regulates who or what can view or use resources in a computing environment.
+It ensures that only authorized users can access certain data or perform specific actions.
+Example: In a corporate environment, access control might restrict access to sensitive financial records to only those employees in the finance department.
+# Authentication
+Authentication is the process of verifying the identity of a user or system.
+It ensures that the entity requesting access is who they claim to be.
+Example: When logging into an online banking account, a user must enter their username and password.
+This process verifies their identity before granting access.
+# Authorization
+Authorization determines what an authenticated user is allowed to do.
+It specifies permissions and roles assigned to users after their identity has been verified.
+Example: After logging into a corporate system, an employee might have permission to view reports but not to delete them.
+This distinction is made through authorization policies.
+# Identity Validation
+Identity validation refers to the process of confirming that an individual's identity is legitimate and corresponds with the information provided during authentication.
+Example: A bank may require additional verification (such as answering security questions) if a user logs in from an unfamiliar device or location, validating their identity further.
+## Tools for Managing Access Control
+### AWS Tools

+1. AWS Identity and Access Management (IAM): This is the primary service for managing user identities and permissions in AWS.
+IAM allows you to create users, define permissions using policies, and manage roles for accessing AWS resources securely.
+It supports multi-factor authentication (MFA) for enhanced security.
+2. AWS IAM Identity Center: (formerly kowns as AWS SSO) enables users to access multiple accounts and applications with a single set of credentials, streamlining user management.
+3. Amazon Cognito: This service provides authentication for web and mobile applications, allowing users to sign in with social identity providers like Google or Facebook, as well as manage user pools.
+4. AWS CloudTrail: This service records API calls made in your AWS account, providing detailed logs for auditing and compliance purposes.
+5. AWS Secrets Manager: It helps manage sensitive information such as database credentials and API keys securely, automating the rotation of secrets.
+### Azure Tools

+1. Microsoft Entra ID: (formerly kowns as Azure Active Directory)is Microsoft's cloud-based identity and access management service that allows you to manage users and groups, assign permissions, and implement conditional access policies
+2. Azure Role-Based Access Control (RBAC): RBAC enables you to assign roles to users at different scopes (subscription, resource group, or resource level), controlling what actions they can perform on Azure resources.
+3. Azure Policy: This service helps enforce organizational standards and assess compliance at scale by defining policies that govern resource properties.
+4. Azure Security Center: It provides unified security management across hybrid cloud environments, offering advanced threat protection and compliance management tools.

 ## References: